Team-Spoofemon/finding-joy/game/assets/story/scene1.md

 BUTTER
 Bark!
 Bark!

-*stage:* WRATH is still turned to the right.
+*stage:* KELLY is still turned to the right.

-WRATH
+KELLY
 Oh you fixed it?
 Finally?

 JOY
 Yes, we did.

-*stage:* WRATH turns to the left.
+*stage:* KELLY turns to the left.

-WRATH
+KELLY
 Not you, you stupid--oh!
 BUTTER, you're all fixed!

 JOY
 Yes.
 That's what I've been trying to say.

-WRATH
+KELLY
 Bravo, five stars!
 Let's go sweetie and--

-*stage:* WRATH turns to the right
+*stage:* KELLY turns to the right

-WRATH
+KELLY
 If I come back and its not fixed, you'll be sorry!

-*stage:* WRATH and BUTTER exit right
+*stage:* KELLY and BUTTER exit right

 JOY
 Goodness... what a start to the day.